calherries/site/posts/2022-04-25-abstraction.md

 # Abstraction

 Abstraction is a widely used, but deeply overloaded term.
 Programming is full of tropes like "program at the right level of abstraction", and "avoid premature abstraction", or even "every abstraction is leaky".
-All these uses of the term hint at a program as a hierarchy of levels, comprised of abstractions.
-But what are these levels, really?
-You can definitely _feel_ them, but can you define them?
+All these uses of the term hint at a program as a hierarchy of levels, and these levels are abstractions.
+But what defines these levels, really?
+You can definitely _feel_ them, but can you explain?

 We could continue to be imprecise about what we mean by abstraction.
-Abstraction is a pretty successful idea, even if most use the term without clarifying exactly what it means.
-As a software engineer, I'm interested in reducing the cost of higher quality software.
-And I find it hard to talk about abstraction because the term can be loose and meaningless.
+Abstraction is a pretty successful idea in the software engineering world, even if most people use it without saying exactly what it means.
+But I still find it hard to talk about abstraction.
 We need to share a common language to make progress.
 Hopefully reading this post can help future discussions on the subject.

 Let's start with the definition from Rich Hickey: "Abstraction is about drawing from a set of exemplars some essential thing."